 - Look for the humor.
 Sometimes we just need to lighten up and look for the fun in the situation.
 I know that’s easier said than done, but it’s important to be lighthearted and laugh!
 Now, I’m not suggesting going to laugh therapy or laughing yoga (LOL) but sometimes you need to just have fun and see the humor in things.
 Let’s start now, click here to read our Inappropriate Read Aloud Books Teachers Love.

 - Accept that everything is not Pinterest perfect.
 Images on Pinterest and other social media platforms are made to be shared and the way that this is done is to make them look perfect and pretty.
 The thing is, that may be real for a few teachers, but it is not really for 99% of the teachers out there.
-I never had a Pinterest perfect classroom, just the same as my house and our meals are not Pinterest perfect.
+I never had a Pinterest-perfect classroom, just the same as my house, and our meals are not Pinterest-perfect.
 Just remember to keep it all in perspective.

 - Avoid toxic people and situations.
 If you have anxiety, it is SO important for you to surround yourself with people who uplift you.
-My anxiety is mostly based around having the time to do everything and if I am wasting my time on things (or people) that are bringing me down it is not healthy.
+My anxiety is mostly based on having the time to do everything and if I am wasting my time on things (or people) that are bringing me down it is not healthy.
 I make a conscious effort to surround myself with others who uplift me and you should too.
 Now, I understand that sometimes you are forced to work with people who are not the most positive, but you can make the choice.

 - Talk to a professional if you need.
 There is NOTHING wrong with getting counseling for professional reasons.
 I have been there and it can help HUGELY.

 There you have it.
 Some ways that I keep my anxiety under control.
 Do you have any tips for keeping it under control?
 Please share in the comments below because it could REALLY help out another teacher.